RNGKing/HudsonAlphaTechChallenge2019/data/scripts/README.md

 ## Parse the data.

 The `parse.sh` script accepts a numeric value indicating the number of overlapping basepairs required to inidicate a match.
 The value may be negative, meaning that the requested number of matches are found within a proximate range.
 A directory can also be scecified.
 The specified directory will be scanned for `*.in.bed` files.
 These files are the output of the `prep4parse.sh` script above.
-A `results.out` file is generated into the specified directory.
+A `results.out` file is generated into the specified output directory.

 ## Performance testing